Clonidine pharmacological classification

 Tourette Syndrome Clonidine can help manage tics and other symptoms of Tourette syndrome.

-See also Clonidine cause miscarriage
+See also Clonidine 1mg side effects

 Pharmacological Properties